MicrosoftDocs/customer-insights/topics/developers/tutorials/exploredraft.md

 ms.topic: conceptual
 ---

-# Explore data with a draft
+# Explore data

-Drafts are personal explorations which are private and only viewable by you.
-Drafts gives you as a user, the opportunity to explore your data and choose to share your findings at will.
-Once ready to share, you can then publish your draft to a dashboard so that your team can view and further collaborate on it.
+Product Insights makes it easy to see the data coming in from your products in real-time.
+You can see all your signals and their properties, and then drill down to a specific signal to see the data as it arrives in real-time.
+To further investigate the signal, click on **Explore**.
+Explore your data to slice, dice, and group the data to derive insights.
+Once you have the view you want, publish to a dashboard and share the insights with your team.

 View this video to learn how to explore data.